michaella23/testimonials-grid-section-main/README.md

 ### What I learned

 I wanted to practice CSS grid and Flexbox to reproduce a clean, dynamic layout.
 I tried to give a class to as many elements as possible in order for CSS to be understood clearly, and to be able to target styles to specific elements.
+I learned about positioning and best practices for grid setup.

 ### Continued development

 I want to practice more with device-width cutoffs and grid responsiveness.
 I attempted to use the auto-fit and auto-fill properties, along with minmax, but I didn't quite have a grasp on this.
 I want to get some more practice with these in order to make dynamic grids that look great on different screen sizes.
+I also want to continue learning about positioning.
+I was able to place background image close to the top right corner in the first testimonial just by using `background position`, but that won't always be an option.
+I want to learn more about absolute/fixed/relative positioning, z-index, negative margins, etc. to better able place elements on a page.

 ### Useful resources

+While continuing to learn more about positioning, I found a useful article in CSS Tricks that helped me with positioning of the background image.
+I learned that you can give up to four values to position the element.
+These will determine horizontal and vertical placement as well as any offset from that placement.
+After reaching my original solution, I found a great Kevin Powell YouTube - it is actually coding this exact project!
+But this is where I learned how to fix the grid responsiveness issue.
+I had explicitly defined rows and columns, and that made redefining grid areas more challenging.
+I merely had to snip a few lines of code and add a couple more and voila!

 ## Author